 Executive compensation.
 Boards (through their compensation and audit committees) should evaluate whether incentive compensation plans-especially those for senior management-are aligned with the company's ethical values and longterm business goals.
 However, the 2009 Global Integrity Survey noted that "half of the respondents said they don't tie integrity to executive compensation."
 Because incentive structures can influence the ethical environment within organizations, several of the CAQ discussion participants stated that links between compensation and audit committees should be strengthened.
+Additional-

-Additionalthe behavior that someone who is striving to achieve that goal is going to exhibit.
+Compensation goals are good when they balance short-term and long-term goals and objectives, and they look at the behavior that someone who is striving to achieve that goal is going to exhibit.
 Overemphasis on short-term goals can create incentives that do not foster ethical behavior.